ane/ebi/README.md

 and their book catalogue in one go.

 Sure, sounds easy, just create a `ModifyCatalogue` functionality into the `Author` interactor.
-The interactor, in this case, would modify the author's name, then loop over its `Book`s and modify then individually, and finally send the updates to a database.
+The interactor, in this case, would modify the author's name, then loop over its `Book`s and modify them individually, finally sending the updates to a database.
+This system works as long as the `Book` entities are under the sole ownership of an `Author`--that is, there is no way of adding, creating, deleting, or modifying a book from outside.

+As soon as you introduce a `Book` interactor into the mix, things start to get hairy.
+The `Author` service, retainining its book modification logic, now overlaps with the `Book` service.
+The imminent solution to this is to lift this logic from the `Author` interactor to the `Book` interactor, making the layout look like this.

+![a problem][./images/book-author-problem.png]

 **TODO: figure this shit out! what exactly is the purpose**